aditya9125/CompetitiveCoding/README.md

 # Code.Weekends
-This is a collaborative directory for Weekend Coders.
+This is a collaborative coding workspace for weekend coders.
+Feel free to join.